Dr Lucie Newsome

 Lecturer - UNE Business School

 Dr Lucie Newsome is a lecturer in political economy and employment relations.
 Her research activities focus on the influence of gender in politics, policy and business, particularly agribusiness.
-She has published in regional journals including the Australian Journal of Political Science, the Australian Journal of Politics and History and the Australasian Agribusiness Review.
+She has published in journals such as the Australian Journal of Political Science, the Australian Journal of Politics and History and the Australasian Agribusiness Review.
 Formerly, Dr Newsome has held senior policy and project roles in the New South Wales and Queensland Governments.

 PhD (University of Queensland)